From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

 4. Also wonder how the Crooked House is still standing

-This is one of the quirkier attractions right in the heart of Windsor town centre.
+This is one of the quirkier attractions right in the heart of the town centre.
 Originally built in the late 1500s, this quaint English house got its lean on in the 18th century after it was rebuilt using wood that ended up contracting.
 And when I say it leans, it really does lean – this isn’t just an optical illusion or anything.

 These days, it is home to a jewellers but it is also a fantastic photo op in Windsor, especially if you’re visiting Queen Charlotte Street too.
 It can get quite busy on this street around lunchtime so I’d recommend coming early.
+If you’re wondering what to see in Windsor, make sure the Crooked House is on the list.

 5. Have lunch in a very traditional English pub